-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct an explanation based on valid and reliable evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the Resource availability has guided the development of human society.
-Natural hazards and other geologic events have shaped the course of human history; they have significantly altered the sizes of human populations and have driven human migrations. ·
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct an explanation based on valid and reliable evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
+Resource availability has guided the development of human society.
+Natural hazards and other geologic events have shaped the course of human history; they have significantly altered the sizes of human populations and have driven human migrations.
+Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-ES.ESS3.2 Evaluate competing design solutions for developing, managing, and utilizing energy and mineral resources based on costbenefit ratios on large and small scales.\
+ES.ESS3.2 Evaluate competing design solutions for developing, managing, and utilizing energy and mineral resources based on cost-benefit ratios on large and small scales.